MahmoudShawkyy/MahmoudShawkyy/README.md

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I am Mahmoud Shawky, A Fresh Computer Engineering graduate with a passion for the data field, focusing on Big Data, Business Intelligence, and Data Engineering.
-Skilled in SQL and experienced in designing and developing databases.
-Proficient in Programming and Data Visualization tools.
+I am Mahmoud Shawky, A Computer Engineering graduate with a passion for the data field, focusing on Big Data, Business Intelligence, Data Engineering, and Analytics.
+Skilled in Microsoft SQL Server (including Integration, Analytics, and Reporting Services), with strong expertise in SQL, Power BI, and Python.
 That's pretty much all there is to it 😃.